adventure-portal/adventure-portal.github.io/index.md

 Unauthorized Page: In case user tries to navigate anywhere without signing in or proper authorization
 <img width="720" alt="screenshot 2017-04-13 00 55 08" src="https://cloud.githubusercontent.com/assets/10985239/25002059/0d75fbee-1fe4-11e7-8063-f46649a4b52d.png">

+## Milestone 2: Data Models, Routing, and UI
+The goal for Milestone 2 is to create tests for the data models, complete activity collection, connect data models to UI, provide routing from cards, icons, and buttons, and to continue working on the UI and layout of the site.
+Milestone 2 is implemented and managed as [Adventure Portal Milestone M2.](https://github.com/adventure-portal/adventure-portal/projects/2) Milestone 2 began on April 13, 2017.